hyprnz/layered-testing/src/step3/README.md

 ### Advanced:
+Write the missing micro tests for minDateAsTime in DateTime.ts.

 How would you introduce a new type of planned start maker?
 Try and introduce a NoopPlannedStartmaker that always returns ```{startTime: 0, count: 0}``` from the factory when the dates array contains 2018-01-01:00:00:00.